 Nuclear Energy in Denmark

-- Denmark gets almost half of its electricity from coal, and a substantial amount from wind.
+- Denmark gets one third of its electricity from coal, and a similar amount from wind.

 - The country is part of two major electrical grids which depend on nuclear power for much of the base-load supply.